JasperFx/jasper/README.md

 ## Working with the Storyteller Specifications

-See the section on `IntegrationTests` above for directions on using Docker.
+See the section on *Integration Tests* above for directions on using Docker.

 If you're okay using the rake script, just use the `rake open_st` task to start and launch the Storyteller specification editor. `rake storyteller` will run the specifications from a command line if you only need to see results.
 The command `rake storyteller` will likewise run the specification suite from the command line.